Anastasia-Labs/aiken-design-patterns/README.md

 # Aiken Library for Common Design Patterns in Cardano Smart Contracts

-To help facilitate faster development of Cardano smart contract, we present a collection of tried and tested modules and functions for implementing common design patterns.
+To help facilitate faster development of Cardano smart contracts, we present a collection of tried and tested modules and functions for implementing common design patterns.